 Of the really miniature Jonquils, juncifolius is much the best known.
-It is an excellent doer with me and splits up rather too freely if anything, which is probably the reason why I never found it flower heavily.
+It is an excellent doer with me and splits up rather too freely if anything, which is probably the reason why I have never found it flower heavily.
 It is a lovely thing for pans and bowls and has a delicate and entirely individual perfume.
 It is very easy to grow from seed.

-A plant very like juncifolius, only a good deal taller and very much earlier to bloom, is calcicola.
+A plant very like juncifolius, only a good deal taller and very much earlier to bloom, is calcicola (Fig. 7).
 It is from 4 to 6 inches tall and has deep gold flowers and grey-green foliage; it varies quite a lot but the best types with broad perianth segments are really beautiful and are always admired.

-Like juncifolius again, but smaller this time, is scaberulus, the individual flowers of which are probably the smallest of all Narcissi, unless it be gaditanus, which has never bloomed with me.
+Like juncifolius again, but smaller this time, is scaberulus, the individual flowers of which are probably the smallest of all Narcissi, unless it be gaditinus, which has never bloomed with me.
+I have never had any luck with scaberulus.
+I have had it on several occasions, but have always managed to lose it.
+I do not think, however, it is really difficult.
+I now have a nice little batch of seedlings and hope that at last I shall establish a stock.